 - Creating Sensual Micro Atmospheres,

-- Discovering each of your T levels,
+- Discovering each of your T levels (testosterone),

-- Engaging in the soul opening experience of having Open Eyed Orgasms.
+- Engaging in soul opening experiences.